odoo/documentation/website/optimize/seo.rst

 .. image:: media/seo04.png
   :align: center

-Odoo's pictograms are implemented using a font (`Font Awesome <https://fortawesome.github.io/Font-Awesome/icons/>`__ in most Odoo themes).
+Twenty20's pictograms are implemented using a font (`Font Awesome <https://fortawesome.github.io/Font-Awesome/icons/>`__ in most Twenty20 themes).
 Thus, you can use as many pictograms as you want in your page, they will not result in extra requests to load the page.

 .. image:: media/seo05.png